ufechner7/KiteViewer/README.md

 package updates because it freezes the package versions.

 If you now use the script ./runjulia.sh the new system image with the precompiled packages will be used.
+If you do not want to make changes to the code you can also run the app by typing ```./kiteviewer.sh```.

 More detailed explaination here: [SystemImage.md](./doc/SystemImage.md) (Tested on Windows10 and Linux.)